 In order for this to happen, it is necessary that all Help Desk operators at level 1 (responsible for managing the relationship with the end customer) have efficient and rapid access to information.

-In any type of Help Desk it is therefore essential to manage a large amount of requests and, to do so, it is important to have all the necessary information: having a well built Knowledge Management system in the company can make the difference.
+In any type of Help Desk, it is therefore essential to manage a large number of requests and, to do so, it is important to have all the necessary information: having a well-built Knowledge Management system in the company can make the difference.

 – Speed of response

 For services such as Help Desk and Customer Service, the time factor is decisive in every phase of the contact;

 – before the sale: in which the potential client makes use of every aspect to evaluate the brand and decide whether to deepen the interest in buying;

 – during: a late response would not only put the company in a bad light but would risk losing customers who have a quick purchase decision;